Root Chakra Symbol

 Physical and Symbolic Links to Health

-Root chakra meaning also encompasses the psychological patterns connected to physical organs and functions.
+Root chakra symbol meaning also includes the psychological patterns connected to the nearby physical organs and functions.
 Understanding these energetic and physical links can help you to identify areas that need support in your life.
 The following are some of the symbolic links between the human body and root chakra meaning.

 Click to explore a related article on this website!